 In brief, the Guggenheim Helsinki would be a premier location as a gathering place or "town green" for the city and a must-see destination for locals and foreigners alike.
 Situated on the waterfront, it could function as a welcome center for visitors and a year-round cultural center for locals.
-The museum would offer an immersive, indoor event/attraction space with such amenities as cafés, information centers, shops showcasing Nordic design, a performance hall, and ample exhibition report.
-This concept is often employed by the Guggenheim to mean cultural exchange in multiple, mutually enlightening directions a step beyond global that transcends geographic and nationalistic galleries to accommodate major international loan exhibitions.
+The museum would offer an immersive, indoor event/attraction space with such amenities as cafés, information centers, shops showcasing Nordic design, a performance hall, and ample exhibition galleries to accommodate major international loan exhibitions.
 This model extends a Guggenheim-curatorial perspective though the retail, dining, and social experiences, linking each component together into an aesthetically refined whole.